contanpe/PSCI/Theory Roadmap and Abstract.md

       e^{iɸ} ≈ -0.809 + 0.588i = 0.963

-e^{iɸ}, geometrically, represents a full rotation in a complex plane, whether the plane be 1D, 2D, 3D, etc. This 963 number is special, as it is used to represent, spatially, the top of a vortex where the waves involved converge.
+e^{iɸ}, geometrically, represents a full rotation in a complex plane.
+This 963 number is special, as it is used to represent, spatially, the top of a vortex where waves involved converge.
 (The creation of a wave defined later).
+This complex plane can be defined as a "hyperdimensional quasicrystal lattice".

 These coefficients (-0.809 + 0.588i) align with icosahedral/dodecahedral projection angles onto 3D space:
 https://projecteuclid.org/journals/communications-in-mathematical-physics/volume-129/issue-2/A-simple-presentation-for-the-Mathieu-group-M_24/cmp/1104180644.full